-This tutorial will help you start sending data from your program to Segment and any of our destinations, using our analytics-java library.
-As soon as you’re setup you’ll be able to turn on any new destinations with the flip of a switch!
+This tutorial helps you start sending data from your program to Segment and any of our destinations, using our analytics-java library.
+As soon as you’re set up you’ll be able to turn on any new destinations with the flip of a switch!

 If you want to dive deeper at any point, check out the analytics-java reference.

 The recommended way to install the library for Java is with a build system like Gradle or Maven.
-This makes it dead simple to upgrade and swap out destinations.
-The library is distributed via Maven Central as a
+This makes it simple to upgrade and swap out destinations.
+The library is distributed using Maven Central as a